 The findings of any investigation into a disclosure (together with any remediation action plan) will be subject to the confidentiality obligations set out in this Policy.
 The method for documenting and reporting the findings will depend on the nature of the disclosure.
-In most cases, a final investigation report will be provided to Envato's Chief People Officer, General Counsel and Chief Executive Officer.
+In most cases, a final investigation report will be provided to Envato's Chief Financial Officer, Chief Technology Officer, and Chief Executive Officer.
 In the case of a Tax Disclosure, the final investigation report will also be provided to Envato’s Chief Financial Officer.
-Where necessary, any final investigation report may be redacted to protect the whistleblower's identity or information that may identify the whistleblower.
+Where the whistleblower has not consented to their identity being shared, any final investigation report will be redacted to protect the whistleblower's identity or information that may identify the whistleblower.

 Fair treatment of employees that are the subject of a disclosure

-Envato is also committed to ensuring the fair treatment of employees and other persons engaged by Envato who are referred to in reports of disclosable matters.
+Envato also aims to ensure the fair treatment of employees and other persons engaged by Envato who are referred to in reports of Disclosable Matters.
 Fair treatment of those persons includes but is not limited to:

 the opportunity to be 'heard' on, and respond to the allegations against them before any adverse findings are made against them; and